YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUPIP Information: Issued by MUPIP ROLLBACK -ONLINE when it encounters a region rrrr mapped to dabase file dddd which is frozen; tttt is the time it encountered the condition.

 Action: ROLLBACK waits for a period determined the the gtm_db_startup_max_wait environment variable, after which it clears the FREEZE and proceeds.
-The ROLLBACK is inappropriate due to the conditions that lead to the FREEZE, cancel the ROLLBACK, otherwise cancel the FREEZE or wait for ROLLBACK to clear it automatically.
+If the ROLLBACK is inappropriate due to the conditions that lead to the FREEZE, cancel the ROLLBACK, otherwise cancel the FREEZE or wait for ROLLBACK to clear it automatically.

 --------------------
 ORLBKINPROG